Roads Report

 Roads Updates

-The City of Grant policy Resolution 2005-122 (Adobe pdf 29kb) of road construction and repair is summarized as follows:
+The City of Grant policy Resolution 2005-122 (Adobe pdf 29kb) of road construction and repair is attached.

 Gravel Roads